Shopping center: Early 20th century centers in the U.S.

 Early examples of "stores under one roof" include the nine-building shopping arcade Dayton Arcade in Dayton, Ohio (1902–1904), primarily built to rehouse the public food markets in more sanitary conditions, but which added retail clothing and household goods stores.
 The Lake View Store, opened July 1916, was a collection of stores under one roof aimed at the workers in the company town of Morgan Park, in Duluth, Minnesota.

-Before the 1920s–1930s, the term "shopping center" in the U.S. was loosely applies to a collection of retail businesses.
-A city's Downtown might be called a "shopping center".
+Before the 1920s–1930s, the term "shopping center" in the U.S. was loosely applied to a collection of retail businesses.
+A city's downtown might be called a "shopping center".
 By the 1940s, "shopping center" implied — if not always a single owner — at least, comprehensive planning in the design and business plan, a place built according to an overall program that covered the target market, types of stores and store mix, signs, exterior lighting, and parking.